Gain the fundamental knowledge of lighting, grip, and set procedure, essential to begin working in industry production

 Behind the Scenes:

-Jamal has been working in the industry for 8 years in New York City, as well as internationally.
+Jamal is an award-winning cinematographer with over 8 years of experience working in the film industry in New York City, as well as internationally.
 Shooting short films, feature length movies, as well as artistic videos for brands and artists has brought him the insight of understanding the needs of all types of stories and genres.